solidjs/solid-docs-legacy/langs/en/api.md

 ): () => T;
 ```

-A simple helper to make it easier to interopt with external producers like RxJS observables or with Svelte Stores.
+A helper to make it easier to interop with external producers like RxJS observables or with Svelte Stores.
 This basically turns any subscribable (object with a `subscribe` method) into a Signal and manages subscription and disposal.

 ```js
 const signal = from(obsv$);